dataweby/ToU-Classification/reports/01_problem_definition.md

 ### 2.2.
 The "Risk" Definition

 This project defines risk as the **risk of not successfully completing the course**, to create a system of risk tiers.
-We operationalize this as a **3-class label** derived from `final_result`:
+The risk will be mapped as a **3-class label** derived from `final_result` creating three tiers:

 1. **Low risk:** `Pass` or `Distinction` (which would be no risk)
 2. **Medium risk:** `Fail`
 3.  **High risk:** `Withdrawn`

 This mapping creates a **risk severity ladder** where `Withdrawn` represents the highest risk outcome in terms of course non-completion.

+### 2.3.
+Concerns

+The "Withdrawn" outcome for a student may be less predictable than assumed since there are many possible reasons for that that go beyond performance or the basic demographics that are captured in the dataset.

 ## 3. Hypothesis